 A staggering 56% of Irish homeowners have not checked the rebuild cost of their homes in the last year, potentially putting them at risk of being underinsured on their property.

-That's according to the latest Home Rebuild Research Study announced today from leading home insurance provider, Allianz Insurance.
+That's according to the Home Rebuild Research Study that was announced in June by leading home insurance provider, Allianz Insurance.

 Under insurance is when the amount a homeowner has their home insured for (the 'sum insured' on an insurance policy) doesn't match the actual cost of repairing or rebuilding the property at today’s prices.